ManageIQ/manageiq-documentation/policies_and_profiles_guide/_topics/chap_events.md

+# Chap Events

 Events are triggers that cause a condition to be tested.
 Control provides several Events, that can be divided into functional types.
 Events cannot be modified.

 | Category                  | Description                                                                                                                                                                                          |
 | ------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |